 Though you may already know, our skin is the largest organ in our body, and the most vulnerable, as well.
 In the last three decades alone, the rates of melanoma, the most deadly form of skin cancer, has doubled.
 And that’s not all — up to fifty percent of Americans develop at least one type of skin cancer before they reach the age of sixty-five.

-The good news is there are plenty of preventative skin safety methods, especially important in the summer months when we spend more time outdoors.
+The good news is there are plenty of preventative skin safety methods as well as natural skincare products we can use, especially important in the summer months when we spend more time outdoors.
 (Note that we need to equally take care of our skin in the winter; we just tend to be outdoors and expose more skin in the hot heat of the summertime).

 Use Sunscreen.
 All the time.

 Sunscreen should be used frequently, and lots of it, too.
 You should slather it on about 30 minutes before heading outdoors, and ensure your brand of choice includes an ingredient such as Parsol 1789, which is helps keep UV damage away.